GenomaGames/genomagames.github.io/posts/2018/05/p2d-devlog-v0-2-0-polishing-and-destructibles.md

   - games
   - pixel-art
   - project-p2d
+lastmod: 2023-02-06
 ---

 # P2D Devlog v0.2.0 Polishing and Destructibles

 This is the second devlog of the project P2D (Name to be defined).
-The changes made in this new version are not that huge of [the previous ones](http://genomagames.com/2018/04/19/p2d-devlog-v0-1-0-getting-started/).
+The changes made in this new version are not that huge of [the previous ones](../04/p2d-devlog-v0-1-0-getting-started/).
 The main reason for this is the iteration over the things made and the polishing and analysis of that should come next.

 ### TL;DR